-Dr. Robert Rennaker II, an Associate Professor at the Erik Jonsson School of Engineering and the School of Behavioral and Brain Sciences at the University of Texas at Dallas, is one such researcher who has been investigating this area of neuroscience for years.
+Dr. Robert Rennaker II, an Associate Professor at the Erik Jonsson School of Engineering a nd the School of Behavioral and Brain Sciences at the University of Texas at Dallas, is one such researcher who has been investigating this area of

 His work is now focused on investigating the development of treatments for neurological conditions such as strokes.
 Interestingly, one of the most important tools in support of his research efforts is the application of 3D printing in his laboratory.

 Rennaker needed to produce parts strong enough for lab testing, durable enough to assemble and absorb load impacts, and detailed enough to develop brain-machine interfaces to study how the brain responds to different stimuli.
 However, sending

 CAD files to a machine shop to manufacture these parts meant wai ting weeks to receive the printed models and created extended research delays.